 TASHIE: We’re begging!!!!!!!!
 If you wouldn’t invalidate them as readers, you shouldn’t invalidate them as writers.

 For the teens out there: don’t give up because someone told you to.
 If you want to postpone your publishing journey—which is mightily valid—make sure it’s on your terms, upon your understanding of yourself.
-My inbox is always open to any younger writer seeking advice or needing questions answered about this industry.

 The biggest thank you to Tashie for dropping in to give her thoughts!!
 (And for being my editor on this post lmao ily.)
 Follow her on Twitter to keep up with this rising star.